Shawn Spears: "The Chairman of AEW" (2019–2020)

-The Pinnacle (2020-2022)
+The Pinnacle, sporadic appearances and departure (2020–2023)

 After the December 23 episode of Dynamite, Spears was absent from AEW television, but was present on the stage for the ten-bell salute during the Brodie Lee Celebration of Life on December 30.
 He made his return on March 3, reuniting with Blanchard and FTR by helping them defeat Jurassic Express.
 On March 10, Spears, Blanchard and FTR joined a faction led by MJF, later known as The Pinnacle.
-Pinnacle would begin a feud with The Inner Circle, defeating them in a Blood and Guts match at Blood and Guts before losing in a Stadium Stampede match at Double or Nothing.
+The Pinnacle began a feud with The Inner Circle, defeating them in a Blood and Guts match at Blood and Guts before losing in a Stadium Stampede match at Double or Nothing.
 In early 2022, the Pinnacle began to dissolve.
 Spears continued aligning himself with MJF in the latter's feud against Wardlow.
-Spears lost to Wardlow on the May 25 edition of Dynamite in a steel cage match, with MJF as special guest referee.
+Spears lost to Wardlow on the May 25 episode of Dynamite in a steel cage match, with MJF as special guest referee.

-Face turn (2022-present)

-Spears would return on the October 12 episode of Dynamite in Toronto as a face, reverting to his ‘Perfect 10’ gimmick from WWE.
+Spears returned on the October 12 episode of Dynamite in Toronto as a face, reverting to his "Perfect 10" gimmick from WWE.
+During the Zero Hour pre-show of All Out 2023, he participated in the Over The Budget Battle Royal, but was eliminated by Aussie Open.
+On December 23, Spears announced his departure from AEW, becoming a free agent on January 1, 2024.

+Second return to WWE (2024–present)

+At NXT Vengeance Day on February 4, 2024, a mysterious vignette was played.
+Arneill made his return to WWE in the February 27 episode of NXT, attacking Ridge Holland with a steel chair.
+Instead of returning as Tye Dillinger, he kept the Shawn Spears name as well as his "Chairman" gimmick from AEW.
+Spears defeated Uriah Connors on March 5 at NXT: Roadblock.
+Spears wrestled for the NXT Championship in a fatal four-way match at NXT Heatwave, which was won by Ethan Page.

+He began a storyline where he became Brooks Jensen's mentor and formed a stable with Izzi Dame and Niko Vance called The Culling.
+On the March 4 episode of NXT, Spears defeated Tony D'Angelo to win the NXT North American Championship.
+On the April 1 episode of NXT, Spears lost the title to Ricky Saints despite interference from The Culling, ending his reign at 28 days.
+On the July 22 episode of NXT, The Culling (Spears, Vance, Dame and Tatum Paxley) defeated NXT Tag Team Champions Hank and Tank (Hank Walker and Tank Ledger), Zaria, and WWE Speed Women's and NXT Women's North American Champion Sol Ruca in an eight-person mixed tag team match in The Culling's first match as a whole stable.

 Other media

-Arneill, as Tye Dillinger, appears in the video games WWE 2K17 (as downloadable content), WWE 2K18 and WWE 2K19 as a playable character.
+Arneill, as Tye Dillinger, appears in the video games WWE 2K17 (as downloadable content), WWE 2K18 and WWE 2K19, and as Shawn Spears in WWE 2K25 as a playable character.